 Who knows, maybe she just paid a huge car repair bill.
 Maybe she just bought a house.
 Maybe it’s a big necklace and she doesn’t have any special occasions coming up to wear it to.
 Maybe she doesn’t have any cash and she doesn’t know if you take credit cards and since you were busy with another customer she couldn’t ask you.

 - Have signs everywhere about your terms of payment (credit cards, cash, cheque, email money transfer, whatever).
 Don’t ever make them ask.
 In your craft show booth these are physical signs.
 On your website this can be in the form of a FAQ (frequently asked questions) page, or large buttons saying “Credit cards accepted” or “Paypal accepted”.

 - On your website have BUY NOW buttons everywhere along with shipping information.

 - Let them know where they can buy from you in the future.
 Have your website address on everything.
 List all your craft shows on your website.
 Facebook upcoming events, tweet them, blog them, let people know where you will be.
 In your craft show booth have a flyer with upcoming shows.

-- Ask people to sign up for your newsletter and then send them the newsletter.
+- Ask people to sign up for your newsletter and then SEND them the newsletter.
 It’s not the customers’ job to stay in touch with you, it’s your job to stay in touch with them.